Truewarlock/minesweeper/README.md

 x generate the map only after you clicked the first square(so you prevent clicking on a bomb on the first click)

-x implement a reset button
+V implement a reset button

-x implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs
+A implement a recurring method that is abble to reveal the neighbouring cells if they are empty and if the are not neighbouring cells wiht mombs

-x add multiple difficulties
+V add multiple difficulties

 x improve GAME OVER screen